peterkershawnz/moorings-nz/README.md

 - Auckland
 - Marlbourgh

-All mooring data is going to be stored in a Postgres database with the PostGIS extension.
+All mooring data is going to be stored in a MongoDB database.

 Nextjs will be used for the front-end and Mapbox to display the moorings on a map.